milena-771/simple-cli-java/README.md

 This is because command lines are **based on the syntax of the programming language** that we are using.<br>
 Thus, a command that works on a CLI on one system may **not work the same way in other systems.**

+1- Users interact with a system or application by typing in text (commands).<br>
+2- The command is typed on a specific line following a **visual prompt** from the computer.
+A command prompt (or just prompt) is a sequence of (one or more) characters used in a command-line interface to indicate readiness to accept commands.
+It literally prompts the user to take action.<br>
+3- The CLI **receives and displays all characters you have entered.** When you press Enter, the CLI begins to process the command.<br>
+4- Command **matching** phase :<br>
+  - The system **compares** the received command with commands in the current command mode to search for a matching command.<br>
+  - If a **matching command exists**, the system enters the command **checking phase**.<br>
+  - If a **matching command does not exist**, the system informs you that the **command is invalid and waits for a new command.**<br>

+5- Command checking phase :<br>
+The CLI **checks every element of the entered command against the matching command** (including the string length and value range validity)<br>
+  - If all command elements are **valid**, the system **authenticates the command.**<br>
+  - If any command element is **invalid**, the system **informs you that the command is invalid** and waits for a new command.<br>

+6- Command **parsing** phase<br>
+After parsing a command into a **packet that carries specific information**, the CLI sends the packet to the command processing module and waits for the results.<br>
+The CLI then **parses** the packet carrying the results and **displays** them on the terminal.<br>

+7- The system responds to the text, and the user may then type on the next command line that appears.<br>

+Through this command and response interaction, the user is able to issue a series of commands, which are executed by the system or program.

 <h3>What is a command line ?</h3>

 - The command line is a blank line and cursor on the screen, allowing the user **to type in instructions for immediate execution.**